mattermost/mattermost-test-management/data/test-cases/plugins/nps-plugin/new-nps-plugin/test-3-exclude-team.md

 1. Login as an Sysadmin user.
 2. Navigate to the System Console > Plugins > User surveys settings page.
-3. Exclude Team A and launch a survey
+3. Exclude Only Team A and launch a survey

 Expected: